3sky/blog-src/content/posts/blog-cds.md

                 sh ./deploy.sh
     ```

-1. And of curse do not forger about Environment Variable called `GH_TOKEN`.
+1. And of course do not forget about Environment Variable called `GH_TOKEN`.
 1. As you may see I decided to re-use once again my `deploy.sh` script.
 1. Push your code to repository and watch what is going on.